Pedrolitow/microsoft-365-docs-pr.fr-FR/microsoft-365/compliance/ediscovery-troubleshooting-common-issues.md

 3. Si plusieurs utilisateurs sont renvoyés, recherchez et corrigez l’objet en conflit.

-## <a name="errorissue-search-fails-on-specific-locations"></a>Erreur/problème : la recherche échoue sur des emplacements spécifiques
+## <a name="errorissue-search-fails-on-specific-locations"></a>Erreur/problème : la recherche échoue à des emplacements spécifiques

 Une recherche de contenu ou eDiscovery peut produire l’erreur suivante : `This search completed with (#) errors.
 Would you like to retry the search on the failed locations?`